-[Unless the defendant proves by a preponderance of the evidence that [insert § 1115(b)] defense[s] raised by defendant, e.g., that the trademark was abandoned], you must consider the trademark to be conclusively proved as [[valid] [and][owned by the plaintiff]].
+[Unless the defendant proves by a preponderance of the evidence that [insert § 1115(b)] defense[s] raised by defendant, e.g., that the trademark was abandoned], you must consider the trademark to be conclusively proved as [[valid] [and] [owned by the plaintiff]].
 However, if the defendant shows that [insert § 1115(b) defense[s] raised, e.g., the trademark was abandoned] by a preponderance of the evidence, then the facts stated in the certificate [summarize certificate entries disputed by defendant's proof] are no longer conclusively presumed to be correct.
 [You should then consider whether all of the evidence admitted in this case, in addition to this certificate of registration, shows by a preponderance of the evidence that the trademark is [[valid] [and] [owned by the plaintiff]], as I explain in Instruction [insert number of instruction regarding Trademark Elements and Burden of Proof, e.g., 15.6].

-This instruction is for use when the plaintiff relies on registration of the mark to show two elements of the plaintiff's burden: ownership and validity.
+Use this instruction when the plaintiff relies on registration of the mark to show two elements of the plaintiff's burden: ownership and validity.
 See Instruction 15.6 (Infringement-Elements and Burden of Proof-Trademark).
 This instruction is a model for any case involving an incontestable trademark in which the defendant introduces a defense or exception under 15 U.S.C. § 1115(b).
-If other types of registration are at issue in the case, modification to the instruction should be made as indicated in the supplementary section of these comments, below.
-Under the Lanham Act, the evidentiary effect of registration varies depending upon how long the mark has been registered and whether the defendant disputes that registration.
-The instruction refers to the court's instruction to the jury that sets out the elements of infringement, Instruction 15.6 (Infringement-Elements and Burden of Proof-Trademark).
-The number that the court assigned to that instruction should be inserted in the first and last paragraphs of this instruction.
+If other types of registration are at issue in the case, modification should be made as indicated in the supplementary section of these comments, below.
 Modify this instruction as necessary in any case involving service marks, trade dress, collective trade or service marks, or certification trade or service marks, by inserting such terms in lieu of the word "trademark" in this instruction.

 See 15 U.S.C. § 1115(b).
 When a trademark has been registered, the defendant has the burden of proving that its registration is defective or subject to a defense.
 The defendant must show such defect or defense by a preponderance of the evidence.
-See Sengoku Work Ltd. v.
-RMC Intern., Ltd., 96 F.3d 1217, 1219-20 (9th Cir.
+See Sengoku Works Ltd. v.
+RMC Int'l, Ltd., 96 F.3d 1217, 1219-20 (9th Cir.
 1996) (noting that registrant is granted presumption of ownership under the Lanham Act and "challenger must overcome this presumption by a preponderance of the evidence"); Vuitton et Fils S.A. v.
-J. Young Enterprises, Inc., 644 F.2d 769, 775-76 (9th Cir.
+J. Young Enters., Inc., 644 F.2d 769, 775-76 (9th Cir.
 1981) (noting that presumption of validity of registered mark must be overcome by preponderance of the evidence); Tie Tech, Inc. v.
 Kinedyne Corp., 296 F.3d 778, 783 (9th Cir.
-2002) ("Validity...is a threshold issue.
+2002) ("Validity... is a threshold issue.
 On this point, the plaintiff in an infringement action with a registered mark is given the prima facie or presumptive advantage on the issue of validity, thus shifting the burden of production to the defendant to prove otherwise ...
 Or, to put it as we did in Vuitton, the defendant then bears the burden with respect to invalidity.
 Once the presumption of validity is overcome, however, the mark's registration is merely evidence 'of registration,' nothing more.
 This approach can be characterized as rebutting the prima facie case or 'piercing the presumption.'") (summary judgment case).
-See also Social Technologies v.
+See also Social Techs. v.
 Apple, 4 F.4th 811, 821-22 (9th Cir.
 2021) (discussing petition to cancel registration).